magento/architecture/design-documents/testing/static/coding-standard-versioning.md

 Single number sequence-based version identifier will be incremented every release.

-Once new release happens it automatically means that all users <sup>core developers, community contributors, system integrators and extension developers</sup> need to follow the latest version.
+Once new release happens it automatically means that all users core developers, community contributors, system integrators and extension developers need to follow the latest version.

 **Only the latest version** will be supported.

 ## Dependency
-Since we want all users <sup>core developers, community contributors, system integrators and extension developers</sup> to follow the latest version of Coding Standard, the dependency should be `"*"`.
+Since we want all users core developers, community contributors, system integrators and extension developers to follow the latest version of Coding Standard, the dependency should be `"*"`.
 ```
     "require-dev": {
         ...